 When arriving at the airport, visitors to the French capital often feel overwhelmed and confused about how to get to the city proper.
 There are several ways to get to Paris's center from the city's two main airports (Charles de Gaulle/Roissy and Orly).
-Learn all about the best ground transport options here.

 Paris has one of the world's most efficient public transportation systems, with metro trains, buses and tramways running with remarkable speed and reliability.
-However, the metro and bus system in particular can be confusing, and public transport in the city of light isn't always as accessible to visitors with limited mobility as you'd want it to be.
+However, the metro and bus system, in particular, can be confusing, and public transport in the City of Light isn't always as accessible to visitors with limited mobility as you'd want it to be.
 For travelers with babies and young children, using the metro can be similarly challenging, especially if you have a large stroller.
 Get a sense of what to expect and learn how to navigate the system like a pro.

 Visiting Paris for the first time, or worried that taking public transport will be too taxing?
-Consider taking one of Paris's popular hop-on, hop-off bus tours, which give you a good overview of the top Paris sights and attractions while providing flexibility to walk around, stop for lunch or lingering at a favorite spot.Continue to 5 of 7 below.
+Consider taking one of Paris's popular hop-on, hop-off bus tours, which give you a good overview of the top Paris sights and attractions while providing flexibility to walk around, stop for lunch, or linger at a favorite spot.

 Many of Paris' most historical sites of note are situated along the Seine River-- making a boat tour a memorable way to get acquainted with the city.
 It's an especially romantic way to spend a day or evening with someone special, and is also pretty well-suited for families, especially at the end of a long day when the kids (and parents) are tired and just want to sit back and enjoy the sights without too much effort.